Written byConnie Yang

 - Fix the SD card that doesn't work properly due to corruption or virus attack, like the SD card is RAW.

-First, prepare before formatting an SD Card
+Preparations before formatting an SD Card

 1. Back up your SD card before formatting

 All data on your SD card will be erased once you format it.
-Thus, you'd better back up the SD card data before formatting to avoid data loss.
-If you can't back up the data on your SD card for some reason, you can try to recover your SD card data with some data recovery software like iBoysoft Data Recovery for Windows.
-With this SD card data recovery software, your data on your SD card can be retrieved easily.
+Thus, if you want to format SD cards without losing data, you need to back up the data in advance.
+If you can't access your SD card for some reason, like the SD card is corrupted, you can use some data recovery software like iBoysoft Data Recovery for Windows to recover lost data from your SD card.

-2. Make sure you have an SD card reader
+2. Prepare an SD card reader

 - FAT32 is better for SD cards less than 32GB (like SDHC), and only supports each file less than 4GB like photos.